Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Preliminaries

-\AP Classes of \intro{bounded linear clique-width} are precisely those that can be obtained through \emph{$\MSO$-transductions} of words \cite{COJOGR93,COUR94}.
-This however, should be carefully distinguished from the notion of \kl{$\MSO$-interpretation} introduced before.
+\AP In the introduction, we have hinted at the fact that classes of \intro{bounded linear clique-width} are precisely those that can be obtained through \emph{$\MSO$-transductions} of words \cite{COJOGR93,COUR94}.
+This however, should be carefully distinguished from the notion of \kl{$\MSO$-interpretation} we just introduced.
 Indeed, there are uncountably many classes of graphs that have \kl{bounded linear clique-width}, and countably many \kl{$\MSO$-interpretations}.
 Formally, a class $\Cls$ of graphs has \kl{bounded linear clique-width} if there exists a finite alphabet $\Sigma$, and an $\MSO$-interpretation $I$ such that $\Cls \subseteq \msoIm(I)$.

 \AP Let us now argue that, to prove the second Pouzet conjecture (\cref{pouzet2:conj}) for all classes of \kl{bounded linear clique-width}, it suffices to consider classes of the form $\msoIm(I)$, where $I$ is an \kl{$\MSO$-interpretation}.
 This is done by first remarking that the \kl{hereditary closure} of a class shares similar properties with respect to \kl{bounded linear clique-width} and \kl{well-quasi-ordering} (\cref{hereditary-closure:lemma}).
 And then remarking that for \kl{$2$-well-quasi-ordered} classes of graphs that have \kl{bounded linear clique-width}, there exists an $\MSO$-interpretation $I$ that acts as an \emph{interpolant} between the class and its \kl{hereditary closure} (\cref{bd-lcw-2-wqo:thm}).
 We conclude from these two results the desired \cref{bd-lcw-2-wqo:cor}.
-Note that because of the change of parameters $k$ in the lemmas, the same reasoning does not apply to the first Pouzet conjecture (\cref{pouzet1:conj}).
+Intuitively, one can use an extra label to encode an \kl{induced subgraph} which explains \cref{hereditary-closure:lemma}.
+For the \cref{bd-lcw-2-wqo:thm}, the idea is to use the fact that \kl{hereditary classes} of graphs that are \kl{$2$-well-quasi-ordered} can be described using finitely many forbidden induced subgraphs \cite[Proposition 3]{DRT10}, graphs that can be encoded directly inside the $\MSO$-interpretation.

 \begin{lemma}[restate=hereditary-closure:lemma,name=Hereditary Closure Lemma] Let $k \in \Nat_{\geq 1}$, and $\Cls$ be a class of graphs that is \kl{$(k+1)$-well-quasi-ordered}.
 Then the \kl{hereditary closure} of $\Cls$ is \kl{$k$-well-quasi-ordered}.